Sahil811/forkify/README.md

-# forkify

-Here is a draft README.md for a Forkify app repository:

 # Forkify Recipe App

 This is a recipe application with custom recipe uploads and bookmarks.
 Built with JavaScript, forkify allows you to search for recipes, view details, add ingredients to a shopping list, and manage your own recipes and bookmarks.